 One common cause of hyperprolactinemia is a growth or tumor on the pituitary gland called a prolactinoma.
 The tumor produces high levels of prolactin.
 These tumors can be large or small and are usually benign, meaning they are not cancerous.
+Small tumors (smaller than 1 cm) are called mircoprolactinomas and larger tumors (more than 1 cm) are called macroprolactinomas.
 Large tumors can also cause headaches, vision problems, or both.
 Prolactinomas are more common in women than in men and rarely occur in children.

 Certain prescription medicines can also increase prolactin levels.
 These include medicines for:

 Sometimes, no cause for hyperprolactinemia can be found.

 Both men and women may have infertility, decreased sex drive, and bone loss.
 In addition, women may have:

 Men may also have: